 A few things to check when adding WordPress ADA compliance plugins

-While plugins usually make updating and managing your website easy, they can also cause issues and make your website unusable.
-This is where WP ADA Compliance Check Basic comes in handy.
+While plugins usually make updating and managing your website easy, they can also cause issues and move you away from finding a web accessibility solution.
+This is where accessibility evaluation tool, such as WP ADA Compliance Check Basic, comes in handy.
 This easy-to-use tool answers some of the most important questions when it comes to adding a plugin to your WordPress website:

 - Is the plugin up to date? – More often than not, installing an out of date plugin will cause issues to your website.
+It could even make your website vulnerable to hacker attacks.
 This is why it is important to check the WordPress version of the plugin you intended to install on the right-hand side and compare it to yours.

 - Does the plugin have any bugs or issues? – Under the Support and Reviews tab you can check the experience that other users have with the plugin.
 If you find that the plugin has a history of problems, you may want to reconsider your choice.
 It is better to be safe than sorry.